-CAD for Fashion Designers-Art provides students with the technical skills required to create fashion design presentation products, such as digital trend concept boards and computergenerated portfolios.
+CAD for Fashion Designers-Art provides students with the technical skills required to create fashion design presentation products, such as digital trend concept boards and computer-generated portfolios.

-NOTE: Students must have taken the following courses prior to entering the certificate program: AR 101 or FF 111 or FF 113 or approval of Fashion Design-Art assistant chair.
+NOTE: Students must have taken the following courses prior to entering the certificate program: AR 101 or FF 111 or FF 113 or approval of Fashion Design - Art assistant chairperson.